mslinn/git_tree_go/README.md

 ### Dependent Package Maintenance

-One of my directory trees holds Jekyll plugins, packaged as 25 gems.
+A directory tree holds Jekyll plugins, packaged as 25 gems.
 They depend on one another, and must be built in a particular order.
-Sometimes an operation must be performed on all of the plugins, and then rebuild them all.
+Sometimes an operation must be performed on all of the plugins, and then all the gems must be rebuilt.

-Most operations do not require that the projects be processed in any particular order, however the build process must be invoked on the dependencies first.
+Most operations do not require that the projects be processed in any particular order, however the build process must be invoked on the primary dependencies first.
 It is quite tedious to do this 25 times, over and over.

-This use case is now fulfilled by the `git-exec` command provided by the `git-tree-go` package.
+This use case is fulfilled by the `git-exec` command provided by the `git-tree-go` package.
 See below for further details.

 ### Replicating Trees of Git Repositories

-Whenever I set up an operating system for a new development computer, one of the tedious tasks that must be performed is to replicate the directory trees of Git repositories.
+Whenever setting up an operating system for a new development computer, one of the tedious tasks that must be performed is to replicate one or more directory trees of Git repositories.

 It is a bad idea to attempt to copy an entire Git repository between computers, because the `.git` directories within them can be quite large.